Relative $K$-theory for $C^*$-algebras: Introduction

 To obtain a relative theory for a more general $^*$-homomorphism, we appeal to a construction of Karoubi in \cite{karoubi}.
-The approach is to describe the elements of the relative groups using certain triples, sometimes referred to as ``relative $K$-cycles".
-One may notice that this resembles the construction of $K^0(X,Y)$ via triples of the form $(E,F,\alpha)$, where $E$ and $F$ are vector bundles over $X$ and $\alpha:E|_Y\to F|_Y$ is an isomorphism between the bundles $E$ and $F$ when restricted to $Y$.
-This approach may appear somewhat classical at first, particularly because it is at odds with the mapping cone, a shortcut seen in both topological and operator $K$-theory.
-Indeed, analogous versions of the two main results here (Theorem \ref{exact3} and Theorem \ref{six}) are obtained very easily using standard methods if one uses $K_*(C_\phi)$ as the definition of relative $K$-theory, where $C_\phi$ denotes the mapping cone of $\phi:A\to B$.
-Moreover, it turns out that the two portraits are isomorphic in a natural way (Corollary \ref{cone}).
-It is therefore a reasonable question to ask why one would employ an alternative portrait at all.
+The approach is to describe the elements of the relative groups using triples consisting of two objects and a morphism from a Banach category.
+This generalizes the classical method of producing $K$-groups via vector bundles as seen in Atiyah's seminal work \cite{atiyah}: $K^0(X,Y)$ may be constructed via triples of the form $(E,F,\alpha)$, where $E$ and $F$ are vector bundles over $X$ and $\alpha:E|_Y\to F|_Y$ is an isomorphism between the bundles $E$ and $F$ when restricted to $Y$.
+This approach may appear somewhat basic because it is at odds with the mapping cone, a shortcut seen in both topological and operator $K$-theory.
+Indeed, analogous versions of the six-term exact sequences in the main result here (Theorem \ref{main}) are obtained very easily using standard methods if one uses $K_*(C_\phi)$ as the definition of relative $K$-theory, where $C_\phi$ denotes the mapping cone of $\phi:A\to B$.
+Moreover, it turns out that the two portraits are isomorphic in a natural way (part (iv) of Theorem \ref{main}).
+It is therefore reasonable to ask why one would employ an alternative portrait at all.